 By Capt.
 Craig Hensel

-Thank you for reading my article, I look forward to seeing y’all on the water.
-Until next time, keep those lines tight, drags set, and catch a BIG ONE!!
+I appreciate all of you!
+Until next time, keep those lines tight, drags set, and catch a big one!!

 Captain Craig Hensel, AWOL Fishing Charters with Capt.
 Craig Inc. – 910-916-3138